-The use stage information modules include all processes and transportation of all materials, products, and related energy or water use, as well as waste processing up to the end-of waste state or disposal of final residues during the use stage.
-These information modules also include all impacts and aspects related to the losses during the use stage (i.e. production, transport, and waste processing and disposal of the lost products and materials).
+The use stage information modules include all processes and transportation of all materials, products, and related energy or water use, as well as waste processing up to the system boundary between product systems or disposal of final residues during the use stage.
+These information modules also include all impacts and aspects related to the losses during the use stage (i.e., production, transport, and waste processing and disposal of the lost products and materials).